tinymce/tinymce-docs/components/dialog/components.md

 ### Panel

 A **Panel** is a basic container, that holds other components, we can compose many components inside a panel.
 In HTML terms consider a panel a <div> wrapper.
-A dialog body configuration must begin with either a Panel or a TabPanel
+A dialog body configuration must begin with either a Panel or a TabPanel.

 ```js
     {